LukaszOspi/GPTalker/README.md

 You will be able to find the .apk file here: android/app/build/outputs/apk/release/app-release.apk

+From there, you can transfer this file to your mobile device and install it there.
+Make sure you agree to all restrictions and warnings that might come as this app is not officially a Google Play App.

 ## Platform
 This app works now on Android.
 You would need to make some adjustments for creating this app for iOS.